mattsankner/Bear-Classifier-ML-Model/README.md

 How It Works
 The script starts by importing necessary libraries and modules including FastAI and Gradio.

 It uses Bing Image Search API to download images of different types of bears.
+To make your own, go to Azure's Bing Search API page and create/use your own API key.
+You will need to create an account.
+It is free.

 FastAI is used to create a DataBlock for the dataset and a deep learning model based on the ResNet18 architecture, which is trained with the images.
 The trained model is then exported for later use.